 In March 2019, based on a pre-specified futility analysis, we discontinued the global Phase 3 trials, EMERGE and ENGAGE, designed to evaluate the efficacy and safety of aducanumab in patients with early AD.
 A new analysis of a larger dataset from these trials, conducted in consultation with the FDA, showed that the Phase 3 EMERGE study met its pre-specified primary and secondary endpoints.
-In October 2019 we and Eisai announced that we plan to pursue regulatory approval for aducanumab in the U.S.

 In the first quarter of 2019, as a result of the decision to discontinue the Phase 3 EMERGE and ENGAGE trials following the futility analysis, we accrued approximately \$45.0 million related to the termination of various clinical trials and research and development contracts net of the 45% Eisai reimbursement of development costs incurred under the Aducanumab Collaboration Agreement.